keboliu/SONiC/extension-to-phsical-entity-mib.md

 ## 1. Overview

 The Entity MIB contains several groups of MIB objects, currently SONiC only implemented part of the entityPhysical group following RFC2737.
-The definition of "entityPhsical" group defined below.
+The group contains a a single table called "entPhysicalTable" to indentify the pysical components of the system.
+The MIB objects of "entityPhsical" group listed as below:

 	EntPhysicalEntry ::= SEQUENCE {
 		entPhysicalIndex          PhysicalIndex,